XanaduAI/strawberryfields/doc/development/development_guide.rst

     - ``frontend`` for tests that import the Strawberry Fields UI but do not make use of a backend,
     - ``integration`` for tests that test integration of the frontend and backends,
     - ``apps`` for tests of the applications layer
+    - ``api`` for tests that only import and use the strawberryfields.api package

     When writing new tests, make sure to mark what components it tests.